Seat Reservations, Sleeper and Couchette Tickets

 - Seat reservations in accommodation carriages differ according to type of supplement, train category and quality of services.
 Accommodation services are normally divided into services in sleeper carriages, in couchette carriages and in carriages with specially modified interiors and seats for overnight passenger transport (sleeperette).
 Reservation documents are issued according to this division, sleeper supplements for sleeper carriages, couchette supplements for couchette carriages and seat reservations for carriages with specially modified interiors and seats for overnight passenger transport.

 - Sleeper carriages have 1st and 2nd class compartments which are reserved separately for men and women.
 Passengers of mixed gender who wish to use a compartment together must pay for supplements and tickets at a regular fare for any empty berths.
 Children up to 10 years of age accompanied by an adult may be placed in a compartment regardless of their gender.
-For use of a berth of the category Single (a compartment with one bed), it is necessary to present a travel document issued for 1st class travel.
-For use of a berth of the category Tourist or Double, it is sufficient to present a travel document issued for 2nd class travel.
+For use of a bed of the category Single Deluxe, Double Deluxe or T3 Deluxe (a compartment with private WC and shower, breakfast included), it is necessary to present a travel document issued for 1st class travel.
+For use of a bed of the category Single Economy, Double Economy or T3 Economy, it is sufficient to present a travel document issued for 2nd class travel.

 - Couchette carriages have 2nd class compartments for men and women together (with the exception of certain connections).
 In the compartment there are four or six berths.
 To use a berth it is necessary to present a travel document issued for 2nd class travel.